patrickhno/linguify/README.md

     #     end
     #    "

-The nature of Golings expression reduction face pragmatic programmers with a urge to inline the code the arguments represents.
+The nature of Linguify's expression reduction face pragmatic programmers with a urge to inline the code the arguments represents.
-Luckily Goling has evolved to embrace such minds.
-Goling is not for the general masses.
+Luckily Linguify has evolved to embrace such minds.
+Linguify is not for the general masses.
 It is for the mighty few pragmatics.

-    require 'goling'
+    require 'linguify'

     reduce /inlined code/ => {:to => 'code', :lang => :ruby, :inline => true} do something.each do |foobar| # life is not worth living without psedo foobars